SecSelS/SecSi-Energy-Monitor/README.md

 ### Additional configuration ###
   * If you use a second P1 meter, make sure to set the jumpers right!
 Kindly refer to the hardware documentation in the repository, and the known issues for Luxemburg
 ### Known issues, To be done and Limitations ###
-  * Because of the DSMR component and the encryption in Luxemburg, the second P1 port is not interpreted by ESP-Home yet...You can use it only as passthrough at the moment.
+  * Because of the DSMR component and the encryption in Luxemburg, the second P1 port is not interpreted by ESPHome yet...You can use it only as passthrough at the moment.
   * We're working on an enclosure, which will also be opensourced (metal and 3d-printer ready).
 You'll find the data here, and probably on Thingverse.
   * At the time of opensourcing this device, our onlineshop shop.secsels.com is not online yet.
 We give our best to sell as fast as possible to you!
 We'll keep you updated!